hrushikeshrv/ocw/6.046/lec1.md

 Our choice of the rule which chooses a request will determine if this algorithm will perform correctly.
 We go through a few different rules in the lecture, but the correct rule is to just choose the request with the earliest finish time.
 So the algorithm looks something like this - look at all the requests you have and choose the request that finishes first.
 Then eliminate all of the requests that conflict with the request you chose.
-We ìmove forwardî a step and repeat this process till we have no requests left.
+We ‚Äúmove forward‚Äù a step and repeat this process till we have no requests left.

 ## Interval Scheduling Version 2
-We change the problem definition to include a ìweightî for each request.
+We change the problem definition to include a ‚Äúweight‚Äù for each request.
 Each request has a weight, and we want to schedule requests for our resource such that the total weight of requests we select is maximum.

 This small change in problem specification means that our greedy algorithm no longer works, no matter the rule you use to select a request.
 We need to change